Skip to content

 CI-only runtime support .github/workflows/ci.yml Some guardrails need GitHub permissions or environment variables to behave in PR CI

-Pre-PR orchestration .claude/scripts/pre-commit-validation.sh Runs the enforced layers together before push or PR creation
+Pre-PR orchestration scripts/dev/pre-commit-validation.sh Runs the enforced layers together before push or PR creation

 Pitfall: if a rule only exists in prose or only exists in the shell script, it will drift.
 Blocking policy belongs in pre-commit hooks or tests/ci.